highchair/artinruins-com/_property/chinese-restaurants.md

 The longest lived of the Chinese restaurants, the Ming Garden was vital to life in downtown Providence.
 Open from 1941 to 1986, the restaurant was located at 141-143 Westminster Street, which had entrances on Westminster Street as well as Kennedy Plaza (now #68 Kennedy Plaza).
 The building was 2 and a half stories tall and dates to the late 19th century.

 During the 1950s, the Tows contracted a young architect named [Morris Nathanson](//archive.storycorps.org/interviews/morris-nathanson-on-being-a-17-year-old-medic-in-the-pacific-theatre/){:target="_blank"} to modernize the restaurant’s interior.
 Mr. Nathanson was well known for hospitality design, and his portfolio includes The China Inn in Pawtucket and the Johnson & Wales Culinary Arts Museum among others.

+_From the Downtown Providence Historic District National Register Nomination Form, 1983_

+The Ming Garden (building constructed 1903): 3-story brick building with tiled modern entrance (similar entrance on Westminster Street side of building) and large plate-glass windows on upper stories; modern interiors by Morris Nathanson (ground floor) and Ira Rakatansky (upper floor).
+Though architecturally undistinguished outside, the building is heavily altered.
+The Ming Garden is a major Providence institution and the longest lived of a popular type, the Chinese restaurant, which has been an important part of the urban scene since the early 20th century.

 _From the anecdotes:_